Koulinn/React-testing/notes.md

 ESLint
 Linter is anaylise static text and marks syntax that break rules
 Static: code written (not logic, or when is run)

+Screen query methods
+command[ALL]By[QueryType]

+command
+get (expect to be in the DOM)
+query (not expect to be in the DOM) find (element async )

+ALL
+exclude, only one match
+include, more than one match

+QueryType
+Role
+AltText
+Text
+Form elements
+PlaceHolderText
+LabelText
+DisplayValue